Unsupervised Knowledge-Transfer for Learned Image Reconstruction: Introduction

-\section{Related work}
+\subsection{Related Work}

-The lack of (a sufficient amount of) reference training data has only recently motivated the development of image reconstruction approaches that do not require ground truth images.
-Below we categorise these approaches into two main groups: test-time adaptation, and unsupervised approaches.
+The lack of (a sufficient amount of) reference training data has only recently motivated the development of deep learning-based image reconstruction approaches that do not require ground truth images.
+We identify two main groups of current learned approaches: test-time adaptation, and unsupervised approaches.

-Test-time adaptation studies problems arising from learning under differing training and testing distributions.
-It often consists of fine-tuning a pretrained \ac{DNN} for a single datum at a time or for a small set of test instances.
-In \cite{HanYooYe:2018, DarCukur:2020} this paradigm is used for MRI reconstruction, where reconstructive properties acquired by a network that has been pretrained on a task where a large dataset is available are transferred to a different task where the data is scarce.
-Zhang \etal \cite{ZhangWang:2020} propose to fine-tune the weights of a pretrained convolutional neural network (CNN) for each instance in the test dataset, by minimising an unsupervised data-fidelity term that is based on the forward model.
-Likewise, Sun \etal \cite{SunWangHardt:2020} propose to adapt only a part of a CNN according to a self-supervised loss defined on the given test image.
-Gilton \etal \cite{gilton2021model} adapt a pretrained image reconstruction network to reconstruct images from a perturbed forward model using only a small collection of measurements.
-Analogous to these studies, our approach conducts test-time adaptation, but within a Bayesian framework.
+Test-time adaptation focuses on learning under differing training and testing distributions.
+It often consists of fine-tuning a pretrained \ac{DNN} for a single datum at a time, or for a small set of test instances.
+In \cite{HanYooYe:2018, DarCukur:2020} this paradigm is used for MRI reconstruction, where reconstructive properties acquired by a network that has been pretrained on a task for which a large dataset is available, are transferred to a different task where the supervised data is scarce (but still available).
+The proposed approach extends the aforementioned work from the supervised target reconstruction task to an unsupervised one.
+In the context of object recognition, Sun \etal{} \cite{SunWangHardt:2020} propose to adapt only a part of a \ac{CNN} according to a self-supervised loss defined on the given test image to address distributional shift.
+The model is then trained via multi-task learning, where shared features are learned jointly over supervised and self-supervised data.
+Gilton \etal{} \cite{gilton2021model} adapt a pretrained image reconstruction network to reconstruct images from a perturbed forward model using only a small collection of measurements, by enforcing the data fidelity while penalising the deviation of the network parameters from the parameters of the pretrained model.
+Conceptually speaking, our study is complementary to these studies.
+The proposed approach can be interpreted as conducting unsupervised test-time adaptation for distributional shift of the image data, but within a Bayesian framework.
+Furthermore, the use of the Bayesian framework brings several distinct advantages: (i) it allows deriving the training loss in a principled manner; (ii) it can boost reconstructive performance; (iii) it simultaneously delivers the predictive uncertainty information associated with the reconstructions.